UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_5/topic_5.md

 **sed -n "N p"** <= prints (p) the line at value N \

 Nice.
-While theres some variance in our long-read lengths, its nice to see its actually quite consistent.
+While theres quite a lot of variance in our long-read lengths.
+With HiFi reads, we are typically aiming fror around 17,000bp reads

 Another thing we might want to know is how much coverage our reads give us for each locus in our genome.
 We are working with a genome size of 10Mb.
 What is the expected estimate of coverage/bp in our long reads?